Jerick McKinnon: Junior season (2012)

-In the season opener against Jacksonville, he rushed for 71 yards and a touchdown playing at both B-back and quarterback.
+In the season opener against Jacksonville, McKinnon rushed for 71 yards and a touchdown playing at both B-back and quarterback.
 On December 2, he had top season marks for rushing attempts with 34 and rushing yards with 316 against Central Arkansas in a playoff game (12–1), to surpass the single-game record for rushing yards by a quarterback, previously held by Jayson Foster.
 McKinnon's 316-yard effort was third-best in the FCS, eighth-best in Division I and just 17 yards shy of tying the Georgia Southern single-game record held by Peterson, who had 333 against UMass back in 1999.
-His longest runs were of 57, 52 and 51 yards; the 57-yarder romp ended the Eagles' three-play scoring drive for the first touchdown of the game, while the 51-yarder brought Georgia Southern inside the 10 where he punched it in for his second rushing touchdown of the day.
+His longest runs were of 57, 52 and 51 yards; the 57-yarder romp ended the Eagles' three-play scoring drive for the first touchdown of the game, while the 51-yarder brought Georgia Southern inside the 10 where McKinnon punched it in for his second rushing touchdown of the day.
 He was also credited with 79 passing yards against the Bears, including a 47-yard completion to Zach Walker and a 32-yard touchdown reception by Darreion Robinson.
-He gained 171 yards and scored a season-best four rushing touchdown against Old Dominion with three of them coming in the fourth quarter.
+McKinnon gained 171 yards and scored a season-best four rushing touchdown against Old Dominion with three of them coming in the fourth quarter.
 After flipping roles with Darreion Robinson, he caught a 15-yard pass to convert on 3rd-and-6 in ODU territory.
-Against Furman, he flirted with the 200-yard rushing yards total, but finished with 198 and three rushing touchdowns.
+Against Furman, McKinnon flirted with the 200-yard rushing yards total, but finished with 198 and three rushing touchdowns.
 Against Howard, he accounted for five touchdowns, three rushing and two pass completions for touchdowns.
-He sprinted for a season-long rush of 87 yards for a touchdown in only 12 seconds.
-McKinnon's 87-yard scoring play against the Bisons ranks as the third-longest in Georgia Southern history behind only Mark Myer's 92-yard score run against Appalachian State in 2002 and Peterson's 91-yard score against East Tennessee State in 1998.
+McKinnon sprinted for a season-long rush of 87 yards for a touchdown in only 12 seconds.
+His 87-yard scoring play against the Bisons ranks as the third-longest in Georgia Southern history behind only Mark Myer's 92-yard score run against Appalachian State in 2002 and Peterson's 91-yard score against East Tennessee State in 1998.
 He had two passing touchdowns at Western Carolina.
-He hooked up with Zack Walker for one of the shortest touchdown drives of the year, a career-long 75-yard pass, the longest pass completion of the 2012 season, and 11th-longest in Georgia Southern history, against Furman in a mere 10 seconds.
-In that game, he threw for a team season and career-best 119 yards against the Paladins.
+McKinnon hooked up with Zack Walker for one of the shortest touchdown drives of the year, a career-long 75-yard pass, the longest pass completion of the 2012 season, and 11th-longest in Georgia Southern history, against Furman in a mere 10 seconds.
+In that game, McKinnon threw for a team season and career-best 119 yards against the Paladins.
 In a victory over Samford, he took over at quarterback and led the Eagles in rushing with 162 yards, averaging 12.5 yards per carry.
-He rushed for three touchdowns and a game-ending two-point conversion in a triple-overtime thriller at Chattanooga for a total of 20 points.
+McKinnon rushed for three touchdowns and a game-ending two-point conversion in a triple-overtime thriller at Chattanooga for a total of 20 points.
 He eluded three Moc defenders rolling left and dashing into the endzone for the game-winning touchdown and followed that play with the two-point conversion.
-His total of 141 rushing yards against the Mocs started his streak of seven-straight games with 100 or more rushing yards.
-Against the Mocs, went 3-for-5 passing for 55 yards with a long throw of 40 to Zach Walker for an acrobatic catch that was featured on ESPN SportsCenter's Top 10 plays of the day.
-That second-quarter pass completion put the Eagles in the red zone, making the way for McKinnon's second score of the night.
+McKinnon's total of 141 rushing yards against the Mocs started his streak of seven-straight games with 100 or more rushing yards.
+Against the Mocs, McKinnon went 3-for-5 passing for 55 yards with a long throw of 40 to Zach Walker for an acrobatic catch that was featured on ESPN SportsCenter's Top 10 plays of the day.
+The second-quarter pass completion put the Eagles in the red zone, making the way for McKinnon's second score of the night.

 Following his junior season, McKinnon was recognized as a National Strength and Conditioning (NSCA) All-American Strength and earned the Conditioning Athlete of the Year Award.
 He finished his junior season eighth on the Georgia Southern career list (2,849 yards), just behind Tracy Ham's 3,212 yards (total includes regular-season games only).